 The first big step into training for a hearing dog puppy

-Once a hearing dog puppy is around eight weeks old, they will leave their mum, siblings and the brood bitch holder’s house and come to the Hearing Dogs training centre, The Grange in Buckinghamshire.
+Once a hearing dog puppy is around eight weeks old, they will leave their mum, siblings and the volunteer who has been taking care of them and come to the Hearing Dogs training centre, The Grange in Buckinghamshire.

-This is the first real step to becoming a fully trained hearing dog as our adorable pups will meet their puppy socialising volunteer, who will teach them all the basic obedience they need before they start their soundwork training.
+This is the first real step to becoming a fully trained hearing dog as our adorable pups will meet their puppy training volunteer, who they will live with while they're learning all the basic obedience they need before they start their soundwork training.

 But before we send them on the next step of their journey, hearing dog puppies stay with us for around two days at The Grange so we can get them ready to start their puppy training.
 We promise it’s not just an excuse for lots of cuddles!
 Find out what happens during this time below.